asukakenji/brain-teasers-challenge/README.md

 #### With `go get`:

 The source cannot be downloaded with `go get`.
 If you attempt to do so, `go` will complain that local imports are used.
-Since the packages are not designed to be fetched from the web and imported into a project other than this challenge, I used `import "./lib"` instead of a fully-qualified package name like `"github.com/asukakenji/brain-teasers-challenge/s1q1/lib"`.
+Since the packages are not assumed to be fetched from the web and imported into a project other than this challenge, I used `import "./lib"` instead of a fully-qualified package name like `"github.com/asukakenji/brain-teasers-challenge/s1q1/lib"`.

 ## Source code directory structure